-Our Local Governing Body will have access to basic safeguarding training within the school.
-We will recommend and encourage them to undertake training specifically on the safeguarding responsibilities of the governing body in line with Part 2 of KCSIE, in particular the role of the Safeguarding Local Governor.
-In addition to this training the safeguarding local governor may wish to access multi-agency safeguarding training at least every two years.
+Our Local Governing Body and Directors will have access to basic safeguarding training within the Trust and school.
+We will recommend and encourage them to undertake training specifically on the safeguarding responsibilities of the Local Governing Body in line with Part 2 of KCSIE, in particular the role of the Safeguarding Local Governor.
+In addition to this training the safeguarding Local Governor may wish to access multi-agency safeguarding training at least every two years.